top of page

 Chapter 1

-TONIGHT, she’d gone Casual Girl.
+Tonight, she’d gone Casual Girl.

 As soon as the waitress set down her Bombay gin and tonic on a napkin, Cassie almost spilled it, getting it to her lips.